 Welcome to The Full Helping

 I’m so glad you’re here.
-Whether you’re looking to explore a vegan lifestyle, searching for plant-based recipes, or hoping to develop a more compassionate relationship with food, it’s my hope that this blog will have something to offer you.
+Whether you’re looking to explore a vegan lifestyle, searching for plant-based recipes, or working to develop a more compassionate relationship with food, it’s my hope that this blog will have something to offer you.

 Eating can be complicated, especially in this day and age.
 We’re all hoping to eat responsibly, healthfully, and well, but alarmism, mixed messages, and impossible standards often stand in our way.
 My goal in bringing you The Full Helping is to help you love your body through the experience of nourishing, plant-based food.
 Here you’ll find recipes that are focused on both pleasure and wellness, along with occasional musings on nutrition, self-care, and mindful living.

 I believe that when we satisfy our appetites, the fullness of our lives expands.
 This blog is my tribute to that process.

 The healing starts here.
 Help yourself.

 Personally speaking, I haven’t always loved food, and food hasn’t always loved me.
 I was hit with anorexia early in my teens, and I struggled for thirteen years after to regain balance and health.